alxtwin/imdb-searcher/README.md

 # imdb-searcher

-**- made using python IMDbPy
+**made using python IMDbPy

-**- The aim of this project is to randomly generate a movie suggestion based on user selection.
+**The aim of this project is to randomly generate a movie suggestion based on user selection.

-**main options:**
+**main options:
 ```
 - movie genre
 - movie year (optional)